 This sounds simple.
 What you must first understand is that there is a right (and wrong) way to do it.

-The wrong way is doing things like incentivizing customers to give reviews.
+The wrong way is doing things like incentivizing customers to give only positive reviews.
 Offering discounts or rewards for a good review is a bad business practice.